thosgood/translations/README.md

   + if so, **definitely** have a way of disabling this (ideally in the header bar, alongside e.g. TOC toggle button)
 - (HTML) maths in the TOC still looks weird... (e.g. $f^!$ won't display)
   + seems that super/subscripts seem to cause problems? (see also `AIF-4-...`)
-- (HTML) when anchors are inside other anchors, all the anchors appear when you hover over them...
+- (HTML) when anchors are inside other anchors, all the anchors appear when you hover over them... (e.g. Deligne's "minus three points")
 - (HTML) option to have split-by-section (e.g. `MSRI-16-1989-79` would be easier to read if each section was on a separate page)
+- (HTML) make the title (in the nav bar) always on, not just "on hover"